 The EBA outsourcing guidelines (EBA/GL/2019/02) apply to credit institutions and investment firms subject to the EU Capital Requirement Directive (2013/36/EU).
 These are banks, building societies and IFPRU investment firms as defined in our Handbook.
 The Guidelines also apply to payment institutions and electronic money institutions.
 They do not apply to Account Information Service Providers that only provide the service in point 8 of Annex I of PSD2.

-Firms in scope must comply with the EBA guidelines.
 The guidelines came into force on 30 September 2019 for outsourcing arrangements including those started, reviewed or amended on or after this date.
 There are also transitional arrangements covering cooperation agreements extending up to 2021, a register of outsourcing and the review of existing ‘critical or important’ outsourcing arrangements entered into before 30 September 2019.